 Take the Takasaki Line from Tokyo Station for half an hour to Omiya, then change there and ride the “New Shuttle” to Tetsudō-Hakubutsukan Statio.
 The railway museum is right next door.
 It’s a breeze!

 Tokyo with kids is amazing.
-It’s a genuinely family-friendly city.
+It’s a genuinely family-friendly city and all you need is a few days to explore.

 Kids in Japan play out in the parks freely, walk themselves to school, and even ride on the metro themselves!
 Crazy.